mohan696matlab/Unsupervised-_Fault_Detection-Industrial_Process/README.md

 ## Introduction
 This code uses the TEP dataset to analyze and visualize the Fault-Free and Faulty data.
 The main objective is to detect any anomalies in the data using basic statistical analysis.
 If any variable goes out of the pre-defined limit, then the code generates an error.
+This repository is a part of [youtube playlist](https://youtu.be/iCTU-IZ6rPQ).

 ## Requirements